Finding the right accounting software for your organization is one of the most crucial decisions you’ll make.But what is accounting software?

 An invoicing and billing feature is crucial, as delayed invoices lead to delayed revenue collection.
 And that spells an unfavorable situation for any business.

-Not only does accounting software ensure smooth billing, it helps you keep track of transactions.
+Not only does online accounting software ensure smooth billing, but it also helps you keep track of transactions.

 For credit transactions, it shows you the amount of money someone owes you, when it was owed, the amount, and when to expect payment.